New Milford (CDP), Connecticut

-New Milford is a census-designated place (CDP) in Litchfield County, Connecticut, United States.
+Downtown New Milford is a district/census-designated place (CDP) in Litchfield County, Connecticut, United States.
 It comprises the main population center within the town of New Milford.
-As of the 2010 census, the population of New Milford was 6,523, out of 28,142 in the entire town of New Milford.
+As of the 2010 census, the population of Downtown New Milford was 6,523, out of 28,142 in the entire town of New Milford.

 Geography

-The New Milford CDP is in the center of the town of New Milford, in the valley of the Housatonic River.
+Downtown New Milford is in the center of the town of New Milford, in the valley of the Housatonic River.
 The western edge of the CDP follows the Housatonic and a tributary, the East Aspetuck River.
 The CDP extends north to Paper Mill Road and south to Hine Hill Road, while the eastern edge of the CDP follows Prospect Hill Road (Connecticut Route 67), Mallett Lane, Heacock Crossbrook Road, and Park Lane Road (U.S. Route 202) north to Paper Mill Road.

 U.S. Route 202 passes through the center of the community, leading northeast 18 mi to Litchfield and south 15 mi to Danbury.
 Route 67 leads southeast out of Milford 4 mi to Roxbury.

-According to the U.S. Census Bureau, the New Milford CDP has a total area of 8.8 sqkm, of which 0.07 sqkm, or 0.79%, are water.
+According to the U.S. Census Bureau, the district has a total area of 8.8 sqkm, of which 0.07 sqkm, or 0.79%, are water.